 The University of Twente (UT) is a young, entrepreneurial university.
 In both educational and research programmes its motto ‘high tech human touch’ is reflected.
 The MESA+ institute for nanotechnology is one of the research institutes striving for interdisciplinary collaboration and connecting technology to societal relevance.
-At the DesignLab, researchers and students from all fields collaborate with companies and governments on societal design challenges, in co-creation processes, and inspired by novel scientific insights.
+At the DesignLab, researchers and students from all fields collaborate with companies and governments on societal design challenges, in co-creation processes, and are inspired by novel scientific insights.
 At the department of Communication Science academic expertise on the topics of science communication, engagement and co-creation is used to understand and foster the science-society relationship.

 Dr. Anne M. Dijkstra (female, PhD UT) is an assistant professor in Science and Risk Communication.
 She studies the changing relationship between science, technology and society from a communication perspective and applies both qualitative and quantitative research methods.
 She is an experienced focus group moderator.
 Her research focuses on engagement, science communication and risk governance regarding emerging technologies such as nanotechnology, biotechnology and human enhancement.